iarsystems/ewptool/README.md

 Rest assured that:
 * __EWPtool__ does __not__ modify your _source files_.
 * __EWPtool__ does __not__ convert existing _project files_ created by 3<sup>rd</sup> party IDEs.
+> [!TIP]
->:bulb: About that, some target architectures of the _IAR Embedded Workbench_ might offer _built-in project converter tools_ able to deal with projects from 3<sup>rd</sup> party IDEs.
+> About that, some target architectures of the _IAR Embedded Workbench_ might offer _built-in project converter tools_ able to deal with projects from 3<sup>rd</sup> party IDEs.
 The IAR EWPtool Utility is __not__ a requirement for when using those tools.
 In those cases, you can safely disregard this tutorial.
 Instead, please visit the _Migration Guides_ section in the official [Project Migration tools][url-iar-migration] page for more information specific to those tools.

 ## Installing